Customer service doesn’t have to be difficult. Follow this easy example to keep your customers happy and eager to send you more referrals!

 Cindy turned a potentially icky stresstastic situation into an amazing experience for me, just by being nice and doing what she could for me!

 And, you know what else?
 This company and their employees don’t treat me like that just because I happen to be one of their wellness advocates with a leadership rank.
 I have personally witnessed this company do that type of stuff and much more for brand new customers too!
-Every single time I call them, THEY ROCK THEIR CUSTOMER SERVICE, and that’s why I am glad to give them a shout out as an industry leader in customer service.
+Every single time I call them, THEY ROCK THEIR CUSTOMER SERVICE, and that’s why I love to buy from them.

 Remember the Pepsi commercial where Pepsi got sued for not giving some cranky-pants his fighter jet when he collected enough points?